 Germantown is a tiny town located in the state of New York.
 With a population of 824 people and two constituent neighborhoods, Germantown is the 758th largest community in New York.
-Germantown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Germantown was built prior to World War II, making it one of the older and more historic towns in the country.

-Unlike some towns, Germantown isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Germantown are a mix of both white- and blue-collar jobs.
-Overall, Germantown is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Germantown who work in office and administrative support (14.60%), sales jobs (12.64%), and maintenance occupations (8.50%).
+Germantown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Germantown is a town of sales and office workers, construction workers and builders, and service providers.
+There are especially a lot of people living in Germantown who work in office and administrative support (15.49%), sales jobs (12.98%), and teaching (6.15%).

 Also of interest is that Germantown has more people living here who work in computers and math than 95% of the places in the US.

+Germantown is a somewhat ethnically-diverse town.
 The people who call Germantown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Germantown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Germantown include Irish, Italian, English, and Dutch.
+Germantown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.44% of the town’s residents.
+Important ancestries of people in Germantown include Irish, Italian, Dutch, and English.